liraymond04/Monopoly-Java/README.md

 for gamepad controllers.
 This usually makes the game unintuitive and unplayable for desktop users, most of whom use mouse and keyboard to play.

-As a project for CPSC 210, I think Monopoly is a decently complex game that will be interesting to design and implement, and is achievable within my limits as a programmer.
+As a project for school, I think Monopoly is a decently complex game that will be interesting to design and implement, and is achievable within my limits as a programmer.